 As Afghanistan experiences some of the worst food insecurity in the world, on Oct.
 10, Islamic Relief (IR) Afghanistan was able to distribute food packages to families in need.

 IR Afghanistan will begin winterization and health projects in the country with support from the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).

 Furthermore, emergency relief items from IR Pakistan will be transported across the border for distribution.
 More information will be shared as it becomes available.

-In addition, for families that are now in the United States, our teams are working with partners to reach families and provide them with essential items to help them as they arrive and transition to a life in our neighborhoods.
+For Afghan families that are now in the United States, our teams are working with partners to reach families and provide them with support and essential items to help them as they arrive and transition to a life in our communities.
 Here are some of the ways we are working on these efforts now (and remember to stay tuned to this page for more information as it develops):

-Your donations today are how we can support IR Afghanistan to get these items out to families who are in desperate need right now, and to provide aid to families who are arriving in our neighborhoods here in the United States.
-Stay tuned to this page for more information as it becomes available.
+Your advocacy, volunteerism, and donations are how we can help support and get aid to Afghan families who are in desperate need right now.
+Click below to take action today, and stay tuned to this page for more information as it becomes available.